aileen-byte/Team14/personal statements/Jeshmeera.md

 In the single cycle processor, the Program counter (PC) determines the address of the next instruction to fetch each clock cycle.
 In our single cycle implementation the PC uses three main modules: PC_Reg, PC+4.  and branch adder, with a multiplexer selecting between sequential and branch execution.
 These modules work together to determine both sequential and branch instruction addresses based on the RISC-V ISA.

+This module was critical to ensuring correct control flow in both the single-cycle and pipelined designs, as all instruction sequencing and branch behaviour depended on its correctness.

 ### Simple single cycle diagram

 <img width="2012" height="950" alt="image" src="https://github.com/user-attachments/assets/96877c81-becf-4c43-bc1e-00090ed8318a" />